The full time staff in the Department consist of:

 - Chair Professor

 Hospital Authority Staff

 - Resident Specialist

 Departmental photo with Professor Peter R. Stone, External Examiner of Final MBBS Examination March 2013

 Teaching and training of medical students

 Teaching and training of medical students are conducted primarily at Queen Mary and Tsan Yuk Hospitals.
-Outpatient teaching is also undertaken in Kwong Wah, Queen Elizabeth, Pamela Youde Nethersole Eastern Hospitals and United Christian Hospital as well as The Family Planning Association of Hong Kong.
+Outpatient teaching is also undertaken in Kwong Wah, Queen Elizabeth, Pamela Youde Nethersole Eastern and United Christian Hospitals as well as The Family Planning Association of Hong Kong.